31.07.2025

 Requirements

-To work with MongoDB in Kubernetes you need one server under any operation system (Linux with root access or sudo membership preferred) to manage and Kubernetes cluster (see next step).
+To work with MongoDB in Kubernetes, you'll need a server running any operating system (preferably Linux with root access or sudo privileges) to manage the Kubernetes cluster (see the next step).

 Kubernetes instance creation